 Welcome to another exciting episode of the 1930s radio play, The Brothers Karamatzoh – the story of a mediocre comedy team from New York City.
-The Karamatzoh Brothers are to the Ritz Brothers what the Ritz Brothers are to the Marx Brothers.
-And, if you've never heard of the Ritz Brothers, that will give you some idea.
-On tonight’s Ubu Hour, we present Act One – how Milton’s father came to America and acquired the family name.
+On tonight’s Ubu Hour, we present Act Two – an introduction to Milton, the fourth, and least talented, Karamatzoh Brother.
+He can’t sing, he can’t dance, he can’t tell jokes.
+But boy, can he sell furniture.

-Written and produced by Ken Jones, and featuring Rob, Larry, Lyn, Olivia, Conch, Sam, and an all-singing all-dancing Rolf.
+Written and produced by Ken Jones, and featuring Grace, Rob, Galen, and the very talented fifth Karamatzoh Brother, Rolf Semprebon.

 THE UNSPEAKABLE: An audio peice about those things we can not say..
 When truths are too painful to confront...
 When one can't confront something in the past...
 THE UNSPEAKABLE: Charred memories, emptiness, the desparate need to forget the unforgettable.
 THE UNSPEAKABLE: A different, more serous side of the Ubu Hour..
 17:51 minutes (16.34 MB)